BattMoTeam/BattMo-workshop-2025-10-20/Setting_things_up.md

   - Load the Package manager of Julia `Pkg`.
   - Activate the environment, which will generate a `Project.toml` file that will keep track of all packages installed in the environment once you start installing them.
   - Instantiate the environment, which installs all the packages listed in the `Project.toml`, and creates a new `Manifest.toml` that tracks dependencies to other packages.
-  - Install a package called IJulia to run [interavtive Julia notebooks](https://juliapackages.com/p/IJulia) - more about notebooks when we get to the BattMo tutorials.

 ### Verify the installation